fetc90/bank_tech_test/README.md

 * The Specification
 * My Process
 * My Refactor Process
-* Brief summary of how the programme works behind the scenes.
+* Brief summary of how the programme works.